viktor-kth/devops-demo/scenario/PART_B.md

 # Docker Compose

-Lets introduce Docker Compose.
+Let's introduce Docker Compose.
 With this tool you *declare* the app in YAML.
-Instead of manually typing the `docker run` command, you define the desired state (services, ports, volums, networks).
-Then using `docker compose up -d` you tell docker to create or reconclie containers to match the defined state.
+Instead of manually typing the `docker run` command, you define the desired state (services, ports, volumes, networks).
+Then using `docker compose up -d` you tell docker to create or reconcile containers to match the defined state.
 This makes the process reproducible and easily shareable and allows changes to be **much** more clear and easier.

 ## B1 Define a docker compose